 9. Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
-Wash the solid thoroughly with deionized water (at least $4 \times 20$ mL).
+Wash the solid thoroughly with deionized water (at least 4×20 mL).

 10. Let air suck through the precipitate for 5 minutes to pre-dry the product.
 Disconnect the vacuum source.
-Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.
+Use the small spatula to transfer one tip of spatula of the product into the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.

-11. Transfer all of the remaining solid into the 50 mL ground-joint Erlenmeyer flask.
+11. Transfer all of the remaining solid (for recrystallization) into the 50 mL ground-joint Erlenmeyer flask.